Are you a qualified herbalist? Why don’t you join the community and collaborate with other professionals?

 As herbalists, we often work by ourselves and it is sometimes easy to become isolated and feel unsupported.
-National herbal events can go only so far in providing the sort of support that we need.
+National herbal events can go only so far in providing the sort of support that we need and to collaborate together.
 Many regions already have active local herbal practitioner groups that provide a variety of services.
 If there isn’t already a group near to you, then why not consider setting up a local group and meeting up with other herbal practitioners in the area.

 Meeting up with other herbalists also helps further develop your own knowledge and experience, and as such most professional associations allow meetings of this type to be counted towards your continuing professional development requirements.
 It is also a very sociable and low-cost way of creating a local support network and making new herbal friends.

-- Have a chat to any other herbalists you know locally to see if there is interest in meeting up.
+- Have a chat to any other herbalists you know locally to see if there is interest in meeting up and to collaborate together.

 - To find out who else is in your area, look at the directories on the professional association sites – see below for details

 - Decide what you would like to meet up about.
 This could be peer support, discussing case studies, joint marketing, public events, walks or workshops.